twoerd/large_cast_rpg/README.md

 associated with the skill check, they can role-play to change the situation, which changes the difficulty and consequences.

-In the resolution of a skill check, the difference between the skill ratings (or the skill rating and the difficulty) is used to determine how many dice to roll.
-If "d" is the difference (must be positive), then "d+2" 8-sided dice are rolled.
-If any single dice shows a 7 or an 8, then the character with the higher skill rating was successful (or performed better).
-If "d" is 0, then a single dice is rolled, with the characters having an equal chance of success.
+To resolve a skill check, roll two 8-sided and one 10-sided dice, using the 0 of the 10-sided die as a 0.
+(In this way, the average of each die is 4.5, but the 10-sided dice has one higher and one lower result).
+Add the sum of the dice to the relevant skill rating.
+If the total is equal or greater than 14 + the opposing skill rating or difficulty rating, the skill check is a success.

 ### 1.02.02 Skill Check Examples

 If Morten Avitch is racing against his sister Ella Avitch, then they might roll their "Run" skills against each other.
-If Morten's "Run" is 2 and Ella's is 4, then four 8-sided dice are rolled.
-If any of the dice show 7 or 8, then Ella is faster.
-Ella's player rolls the dice, and gets 2, 2, 3, 6, so Morten wins the race.
+Either of the players can roll, so the example will use Ella.
+Her "Run" is 4, so she adds the sum of her dice roll to 4.
+Morten's "Run" is 2, so the number to equal or beat is 16.
+Ella's player rolls an 4, 5, and 1 for a total of 14, so Morten wins the race.

 If Morten Avitch is trying to climb a cliff.
-He has a "Jump/Climb" rating of 3, and the cliff has a difficulty of 3 (where the consequence is falling up to 15 feet, causing a major wound).
+He has a "Jump/Climb" rating of 3, and the cliff has a difficulty of 17 (where the consequence is falling up to 15 feet, causing a major wound).
 He doesn't want to take this risk, so he decides to throw a rope around a tree.
 (Throwing the rope doesn't require a roll unless there is a potential consequence, like a time-pressure or the potential to lost the rope).
-With the rope tied, the skill check now has a difficulty of 2, but the consequence is that Morten is simply too weak to be able to make the climb.
-Morten can now roll 3 8-sided dice, where a 7 or 8 indicates a successful climb (as Morten's "Jump/Climb" is higher than the cliff's difficulty of 2).
-He rolls a 4, 6, 8, and makes the climb.
+With the rope tied, the skill check now has a difficulty of 16, but the consequence is that Morten is simply too weak to be able to make the climb.
+Morten can now roll.
+The 8-sided dice are 2 and 6 and the 10-sided dice is a 1, for a total of 12.
+This is less than the difficulty, so Morten cannot make the climb.

 ### 1.02.03 Note About Dice